tardate/LittleArduinoProjects/Electronics101/Power/SwitchModePowerSupplies/BoostBuckConverterModule/README.md

 I don't have enough experience with buck/boost modules to know if this is unusual or even just a problem with my specific unit.
 Or perhaps I'm just doing it wrong?

-I posted [this video](https://www.youtube.com/watch?v=vBijc1ZJEZM) to demonstrates the behaviour.
+I posted [this video](https://www.youtube.com/watch?v=vBijc1ZJEZM) to demonstrate the behaviour.

-The PCB is too dense and multi-layed for me to easily trace it out to see if there is an understandable design flaw.
+The PCB is too dense and multi-layered for me to easily trace it out to see if there is an understandable design flaw.
 I might see if I can find some similar modules to compare their behaviour.
 I'm also contacting the seller to see if they can tell me more.